StrikeHERE29/SQL-Projects/Messy IMDB dataset/README.md

    - Converted columns like `Duration`, `Votes`, and `Income` to the appropriate data types (`INT`, `FLOAT`).

 6. **Removing Irrelevant Columns**
    - Dropped the empty column `Column 8`, which served no purpose.

 ## Final Outcome:
 The dataset is now clean, consistent, and ready for more advanced analysis or visualization projects. 🎉

 For more details, check out the SQL script used for cleaning. 🚀

+Here is a little preview:
+![Before]